 The activities we plan, the way our environment is organized, the toys and materials we select, the schedule we maintain and the way we communicate with the children are all designed to accomplish our curriculum goals and give your child a successful start in elementary school.

-Kid Zone is just one of a few child care centers in St. Louis Park to receive Minnesota's Parent Aware Rating.
+Kid Zone is just one of a few early learning centers in St. Louis Park to receive Minnesota's Parent Aware Rating.
 This quality rating demonstrates our ongoing commitment to our mission to provide quality child care, which benefits the child, their families and our community.
 It is validation that Kid Zone is providing great care for our children and ensuring they are ready for kindergarten!
-In 2016 we received a four star quality rating, which is the highest rating we can receive.
+In 2018 we received a four star quality re-rating, which is the highest rating we can receive.